ethanmuller/blog/docs/nginx.md

 server_name mush.network;
 ```

-And reload this change in NGINX
+And reload this change in NGINX:

 ```shell
 sudo systemctl reload nginx